Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Hyperbolic Eisenstein series on a geometrically finite hyperbolic surface of infinite volume.

 where $R^c(-T+2\eta,T-2\eta)$ is the complementary in ${\mathcal D}_1$ of $R(-T+2\eta,T-2\eta)$.
 Note that if $\gamma z \not \in R(-T,T)$ then $y(\gamma z) \leq \displaystyle \frac{\beta}{\ch T}$, so:

-From this follow the uniform convergence of $\Omega(s,z)$ on compact subsets of $H$, uniformly on compact subsets of the half plane $\Re s>0$.
-We next show that $\Omega(s,z)$ is bounded on $D$. \\ For this we use a "very useful (and well-worn) fundamental lemma"(sic), see \cite{heker}, p.
-178, \cite{h2}, p.27:
+From this follows the uniform convergence of $\Omega(s,z)$ on compact subsets of $H$, uniformly on compact subsets of the half plane $\Re s>0$.\\ We next show that $\Omega(s,z)$ is bounded on $D$.
+For this we use a very useful fundamental lemma (see \cite{heker}, p.
+178, \cite{h2}, p.27):